SpeedyPHP/Sprockets/README.md

 PHP Sprocket is a port of Sprockets - the ruby library for Javascript dependency management and concatenation.
 For syntax instructions visit http://getsprockets.org/installation_and_usage.

-This fork is a rewrite of the the original PHPSprockets by Stuart Loxton.
+This fork is a rewrite of the the original PHPSprockets by Kjell Bublitz.

 Major differences between the original port and this fork are: